Lightning Photo Tips

 you may capture it.

-There is one other technique you can try for lightning photography.
+There is another technique you can try for lightning photography.

 If your camera has a fast continuous shooting mode - you can always just do a